Fluffy White Chocolate Raspberry Rolls

 The raspberry filling

-To make the filling, I first macerate the raspberries In a bit of sugar to release their natural juices.
+To make the filling, I first macerate the raspberries in a bit of sugar to release their natural juices.
 This helps the filling spread more evenly over the dough.
 I don’t pre-cook them because that can make the filling a bit too wet and it doesn’t give these delicious little pockets of berry in the dough the way that macerating them does.

 How to make them